HoaiHanVu/Sentiment_Classification/README.md

-# Sentiment Classification with Traditional ML Models and 1D Convolution Network
+# Sentiment Classification with Traditional ML Models and 1D Convolution Network, Deployed with Streamlit
 ## Introduction

-This repository focuses on sentiment classification for Vietnamese language using both traditional machine learning models and a 1D Convolutional Neural Network (CNN).
-The goal is to classify customer comments about restaurants on the Foody restaurant review website.
-The model's performance has been evaluated, with a significant improvement observed in service quality as the omission rate for negative comments reduced to only 20%.
+This project aims to address the challenges of Vietnamese language processing by classifying customer comments about restaurants on the Foody restaurant review website.
+We have developed a model that utilizes both traditional machine learning models and a 1D Convolutional Neural Network (CNN) for sentiment classification.
+The deep learning network has demonstrated excellent performance, achieving an impressive omission rate of only 20% for negative comments.
+This has greatly aided restaurants in enhancing their service quality.

 ## Features

-- Traditional ML Models: The repository includes implementation of traditional machine learning models, which offer a different approach to sentiment classification for Vietnamese language.
+- Traditional ML Models: Our repository includes the implementation of traditional machine learning models tailored for sentiment classification in Vietnamese text.
-- 1D Convolutional Neural Network: Additionally, a 1D CNN model has been built to tackle the sentiment classification task.
-This deep learning approach has shown promising results in accurately predicting sentiments.
+- 1D Convolutional Neural Network: Additionally, a 1D CNN model has been built to leverage deep learning techniques for accurate sentiment prediction.
-- Improved Service Quality: The project's ultimate objective is to enhance restaurant service quality by effectively identifying and addressing negative customer feedback.
+- Streamlit Deployment: We have utilized Streamlit to deploy the sentiment classification model as a user-friendly web application.
+This allows users to easily input Vietnamese customer comments and receive sentiment classifications in real-time.

 ## Insights